 How can I reduce my energy usage?

-Knowing how kilowatt hours work is the first step towards making your home more energy efficient.
-Here are a few of our favourite ways reduce the number of kwh you use over the course of days, weeks or years.
+Knowing how kilowatt hours work is the first step towards making your home more energy-efficient.
+Here are a few of our favourite ways to reduce the number of kWh you use over the course of days, weeks or years.

 - Don’t use more than you need.
 Only boil as much water as you need for that cup of tea!
 Use small gas rings on the hob for small pans, or use the warmth of the oven to warm the house after you’ve cooked.